Complyance, tax advisors, and industry leaders are jointly conducting a free e-invoicing webinar.

 This move is part of Malaysia’s push towards a more digital and efficient tax system, helping both the government and businesses.
 For small and mid-size businesses, especially those still relying on manual or basic accounting systems, it’s time to seriously consider how these changes will affect daily operations.

-E-invoicing offers a chance to streamline invoicing, reduce paperwork, and improve payment processes, but the shift might feel challenging, especially with limited resources or budgets.
+e-invoicing offers a chance to streamline invoicing, reduce paperwork, and improve payment processes, but the shift might feel challenging, especially with limited resources or budgets.
 Many SMEs in Malaysia are now on the lookout for affordable, easy-to-use e-invoicing solutions that can integrate smoothly with their current systems

-E-Invoicing Rollout Timeline in Malaysia
+E-invoicing Rollout Timeline in Malaysia

 The rollout of e-invoicing in Malaysia is divided into three main phases: